microsoft/semantic-kernel/samples/apps/local_inference_server/README.md

 > Using this service to generate images can also take a very long time - a factor that scales with your hardware.

 ## Alternative: Bare-Metal
 Alternatively, the service can be started on bare-metal.
-To do this, you will need to have Python 3.6 installed.
+To do this, you will need to have Python 3.9 installed.

-Before proceeding, it is highly recommended that you create a Python 3.6 virtual environment.
+Before proceeding, it is highly recommended that you create a Python 3.9 virtual environment.

-Example: `python -m venv myvenv` or  `python3 -m venv myvenv` or  `python3.6 -m venv myvenv`
+Example: `python -m venv myvenv` or  `python3 -m venv myvenv`.

+Make sure your environment is activated:

+For Windows, run in PowerShell: `./myvenv/Scripts/Activate`.
+For Linux/macOS, run: `source myvenv/bin/activate`.

 Then, run `pip install -r requirements.txt`.